jonnyry/pi-monitor/README.md

 TAILSCALE_CONTAINER = tailscale
 ```

 The file is loaded from the same directory as the script.
-Command-line arguments always take precedence over values set in the config file. `pi_monitor.conf` is gitignored so your local settings won't appear as uncommitted changes.
+Command-line arguments take precedence over values set in the config file. `pi_monitor.conf` is gitignored so your local settings won't appear as uncommitted changes.

 ## What it monitors